Skip to content

 There are two primary forms of business partnerships:

 In partnerships, the partners share in the profits and the losses of the business.
 Each partner has broad authority to act on behalf of the partnership.
 While many partnerships split profits and losses evenly, some partners can receive more profits than others.
 This will be based on the partnership agreement between all the partners.
 Likewise, the partnership agreement will specify the extent of each partner’s powers and responsibilities.
+Often, a business started by two or more people will begin as a general partnership, as it does not require any formal registration.
+However, with a lack of clear rights and responsibilities for each partner, it is best to formalise this in a partnership agreement or consider changing to an LLP or a limited company structure.

+The vast majority of companies in the UK are “private companies limited by shares”.
 For companies, ownership in the business is based on the number of shares each shareholder has.
-However, being a shareholder does not give you an automatic right to make decisions on behalf of the company: to do this, you must also be a director.
+However, being a shareholder does not automatically grant you the right to make decisions on behalf of the company; to do this, you must also be a director.

 We will now go on to consider the legal definition of: